 The previous influx of Emergency Solutions Grant CARES funding continued to bring strong coordination in the form of the Coordinated Entry process.
 Douglas County created a position for the Coordinated Entry Administrator, so focus on the regional Coordinated Entry process is a full-time role.
+This role has continued on post-pandemic and is currently housed at the Kansas Statewide Homeless Coalition.
 The City joined the Statewide Homeless Coalition, the Lawrence-Douglas County Continuum of Care regional team, service providers, housing providers, and community housing navigators in twice-monthly meetings that worked toward housing the community's most vulnerable population.

 The City's Affordable Housing Trust Fund projects continued to be part of a larger coordinated effort to bring affordable housing and supportive services to the City.
-In December of 2022 the following 2023 projects were funded: Bert Nash Community Mental Health Center (\$108,000) for Supportive and Rehabilitative Permanent Supportive Housing Project; DCCCA, Inc. (\$200,000) for the Close to Home Transitional Homes project; Flint Hills Holdings Group, LLC. (\$100,000) for the New Hampshire Lofts project; Wheatland Estates of Lawrence, LP (\$400,000) the Estates of Lawrence; The Annex Group (\$400,000) for Union at The Loop; Independence, Inc. (\$50,000) for the Accessible Housing Program; Senior Resource Center for Douglas County (\$53,000) for the Accessible Safe Housing for Seniors; and to Douglas County for the Housing Stabilization Collaborative (\$350,000).
+In December of 2024 the following 2025 projects were funded in coordination with housing developers, public housing providers, and local service agencies: Flint Hills Holdings (\$450,000) for 9 Del Lofts II Mixed-Income Affordable Housing Development; Lawrence-Douglas County Housing Authority (\$150,000) for Delmar Place and (\$50,000) for New Horizons Voucher Program; Lawrence Habitat for Humanity (\$100,000) for the Critical Home Repair Home Rehabilitation project; Tenants to Homeowners (\$80,000) for the ARM project; Douglas County (\$200,000) for the Housing Stabilization Collaborative; Independence, Inc. (\$75,000) for the Accessible Housing Program; Senior Resource Center for Douglas County (\$25,000) for the Accessible

+Safe Housing for Seniors; and to Lawrence Tenants for An Educator for Everyone Community Engagement Program (\$70,000).